jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 View is a part of the MVC framework where the data is displayed to the user by HTML styled by the CSS.

+## Chats View

-I am going to do the vew documentation in the same fashion as done in the Controller section by documenting the most complicated page, therefore chats view and not all of the view ages as I would be repeating a lot of times.
+I am going to do the view documentation in the same fashion as done in the Controller section by documenting the most complicated page, therefore chats view and not all of the view ages as I would be repeating a lot of times.

+### HTML head section

 HTML header is here with all the important meta tags.
 CSS and JS is also linked here,